silasb/coredns/README.md

 ## Compilation

+CoreDNS (as a servertype plugin for Caddy) has a hard dependency on Caddy - this is *almost* like the normal Go dependencies, but with a small twist, caddy (the source) need to know that CoreDNS exists and for this we need to add 1 line `_ "github.com/miekg/coredns/core"` to file in caddy.

 You have the source of CoreDNS, this should preferably be downloaded under your `$GOPATH`.
 Get all
 dependencies:

     go get ./...

-Then, execute `go generate`, this will patch Caddy to add CoreDNS.
+Then, execute `go generate`, this will patch Caddy to add CoreDNS, and then `go build` as you would normally do:

     go generate
     go build

+Should yield a `coredns` binary.

 ## Examples